Dufferin Islands Have You Been?

-In the late 1700s, this site contained a grist mill and incredibly was also used as an iron ore mill.
-But the mills were burned by American forces during the War of 1812.
+In the late 1700s, this place was home to both a grist mill and an iron ore mill.
+The mills were destroyed during the War of 1812.

-At one point it was also known as the Burning Spring, a 19th-century tourist attraction.
-Niagara Falls historian Sherman Zavitz wrote that a natural gas well was uncovered during mill construction.
+Dufferin Islands was once known as the Burning Spring, a popular tourist destination in the nineteenth century.
+A natural gas well was discovered during mill construction, according to Niagara Falls historian Sherman Zavitz.
 Sniffing money in the air, the owner at the time capped the spring with a barrel, added a pipe to vent the gas, and lit it.

 The website AllTrails.com lists Dufferin Islands as a 2.3-kilometer loop trail that is wheelchair and kid-friendly, and a good place for hiking, walking, and trail running.

-There is no charge for families to stop and enjoy time at the Dufferin Islands, and parking is free.
-It’s a nice rest stop or place for a family picnic amid the hustle and bustle of Clifton Hill, the falls, and the many other busy tourist destinations.
-It’s open year-round and is a popular spot for wedding photographs and family gatherings.
+It’s a nice rest stop or place for a family picnic. it’s open year-round and is a popular spot for wedding photographs and family gatherings.